 Why Trust The Spruce Eats?

-Karen Resta is a writer specializing in food culture and history, cooking, pastries, and restaurants.
-She's also a former pastry chef and has traveled to Budapest, Kyiv, and Paris during their Fashion Weeks as a photographer and writer, always finding the best authentic pastries along the way.
+Karen Resta is a former pastry chef and writer specializing in food culture and history, cooking, pastries, and restaurants.
 She now spends a lot of her free time baking at home and recommends quality within your given budget.
 Having the right tools available and knowing how to use them well (it can take practice, like anything else) makes all the difference, and she curated this list with that in mind.